Keeping our children safe

 That it’s Safe for a doctor to check them in the presence of the guardian/parent.

 - To not give in to threats, or to listen to anyone who makes them uncomfortable.

 - To not keep secrets that make them uncomfortable or frightened.

 - To reach out to trusted people if they feel scared.

-- To stay away from any friend /family member or stranger. who wants to show them any video, picture or movie that makes them feel comfortable.
+- To stay away from any friend /family member or stranger, who wants to show them any video, picture or movie that makes them feel uncomfortable.